gentzkow/template_archive/README.md

 # README

+## Requirements
+All requirements must be installed and setup for command line usage.

+* Python 2.7
+* pip (>=10.0)

+To initialize the repository as-is, the following software are additionally required:

+* git-lfs
+* LyX
+* R
+* Stata

+These software are used by the example scripts contained in the repository.
+By default, the **Setup** instructions below will assume their usage.

 ## Setup
 1. Create a `config_local.yaml` file in the root directory.
 A template can be found in the `setup` subdirectory.
 See the **Config** section below for further detail.